-The review phase is a little more complex, as it includes both coordination with multiple people, as the coder and the reviewers need to be involved, and there could be multiple cycles before the review is complete and signed off on.
+The review phase is a little more complex because it includes coordination with multiple people.
+The coder and the reviewers need to be involved, and there could be multiple cycles before the review is complete and signed off on.

 Tip #1 - Done is Better than Started

 To really get better at review you want to instill a culture where done is much better than started.
 Again this comes back to defeating work-in-progress culture, a real productivity killer.

 Like all of us, developers like to start working on cool stuff.
 We like that much better than actually completing tasks and getting them over the finish line into the hands of customers.

 We continuously have to fight that tendency to start new things before completing tasks.
 Particularly as a team, celebrate getting stuff done, over the finish line, and into production before starting new things.

 Tip #2 - Cultivate More Reviewers

 Review is typically the place where things get stuck.
 Some teams need to add reviewers, and to make sure that more people can review other people's codes so that reviewers are not the bottleneck.
 Having a high review time can signal that you have a shortage of reviewers.
 So make sure to constantly be growing your engineers and increasing the pool of capable reviewers, so this is not the place that your process breaks down.

 Tip #3 - Better Design Upfront